cla-bit/PayStackEase/docs/source/install.rst

     Do not expose your secret key or commit your secret key to git, or use them in client-side code.

 .. hint::
     Public key is to be used from your front-end when integrating using Paystack Inline.
-In this case you have to use you secret key
+    In this case you have to use you secret key since we are working with the server side.

     Set your environment variable as *PAYSTACK_SECRET_KEY*